Victory at the Battle of San Jacinto

 Engage

-Once Santa Anna decided to take charge of the Mexican Army to stop the rebellious Texas settlers, the Texans suffered several serious losses.
-The Alamo fell and all the defenders were killed.
-A fort at Goliad was captured by the Mexicans and all the Texans surrendered—but the Mexican Army had them killed anyway.
-The new Texas government and many families were fleeing in the Runaway Scrape.
-Things did not look good for the Texans in their fight for independence.
-In this lesson you will learn about the turning point, the Battle of San Jacinto.
+Once Santa Anna took command of the Mexican Army to stop the Texas revolt, Texas forces suffered several serious losses.
+The Alamo fell, and nearly all of the defenders were killed.
+At Goliad, Texas soldiers surrendered, but many of them were later executed by the Mexican Army.
+The new Texas government and many Texas families were also fleeing east during the Runaway Scrape.
+At that point, things did not look good for the Texans in their fight for independence.
+In this lesson, you will learn about the turning point of the Texas Revolution, the Battle of San Jacinto.

 Objectives